ICRRWASH-Nepal

 ongoing

-Inclusive climate resilient rural WASH services - Nepal is part of an ongoing multi-country programme partnership with the Government of Australia’s Water for Women Fund implemented by SNV with partners in Bhutan, Lao PDR, and Nepal.
+Inclusive climate resilient rural WASH services – Nepal (ICRRWASH-Nepal) is part of an ongoing multi-country programme partnership with the Government of Australia’s Water for Women Fund implemented by SNV with partners in Bhutan, Lao PDR, and Nepal.
+Concluding in December 2024, ICRRWASH-Nepal contributes to advancing gender equality, disability and social inclusion, and people’s health and well-being by introducing area-wide and inclusive approaches to rural WASH development.

-The project builds on Nepal's experience in rural water supply services and water governance strengthening.
-Between 2018 and 2022, SNV and partners were successful in scaling out access to basic hygiene services (99.1%) and water services (98.7%), reaching nearly all people in both districts.
+The project builds on SNV in Nepal's earlier success in enabling people’s access to basic hygiene services (99.1%) and water services (98.7%), reaching nearly everybody in both districts.

 The diverse geographic terrain of Nepal increases the level of difficulty to develop climate-resilient WASH programmes.
 Pictured above are WASH stakeholders working together to protect their water source from landslides.